Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan and its opponents have scored at least 49.5 points just two times this year.
+- Michigan has combined with its opponents to score more than 49.5 points only two times this year.

-- The combined points per game average of the two teams, 88, is 38.5 points more than Saturday's over/under.
+- The two teams combine to score 88 points per game, 38.5 more than the total in this contest.

 - The 22.6 combined points per game that these two squads have allowed this season are 26.9 fewer than the 49.5 total in this contest.

-- Wolverines games this season feature an average total of 56.5 points, a number 7.0 points higher than Saturday's over/under.
+- The Wolverines and their opponents have scored an average of 56.5 points per game in 2021, 7.0 more than Saturday's total.

-- The 48.0 PPG average total in Scarlet Knights games this season is 1.5 points fewer than this game's over/under.
+- The 49.5 total in this game is 1.5 points above the 48.0 average total in Scarlet Knights games this season.

 Michigan Stats and Trends